Placeholder

 Is Highway 261 / Moki Dugway paved?

 While Highway 261 is mostly paved, the specific stretch of road from top to bottom of the cliff known as “Moki Dugway” is not paved.
-The highway turns to dirt at the top and bottom of the dugway before becoming regular blacktop again.
+The highway turns to gravel at the top and bottom of the dugway before becoming a regular blacktop again.

 Attraction Category